Platte County is named for the Platte River which is named after the French word meaning “flat” or “shallow”.

 Contractor: J A McGonigle

-Description: The building faces south and is a two story red colored brick structure.
-The building is located on landscaped grounds.
-The building is cross shaped with east and west wings.
-The south front has a triple arch entrance on the first story, arched windows on the second story and a wide pediment at the roof.
+Description: The building faces south and is a two story red colored brick and stone structure.
+The building is located on landscaped grounds in the center of Platte City.
+The south front has a triple arch entrance at the first story, arched windows on the second story and a wide pediment at the roof.
 The building was originally 80 feet by 100 feet but additions have been added on the north side.
 There is stone trim at the corners.
+The building houses the County Circuit Court of the 6th Judicial Circuit.

 Note: Bonnie and Clyde gang member Blanche Barrow was tried and convicted here in 1933.